 Attached herewith please find the submittal documents in regards to a rezoning of a piece of the recently approved Sloanbrooke Ph 4 Subdivision.
 When the subdivision was submitted and approved there was a small portion in the NE corner that was zoned R-A. The property in question is lot 38 & 62 as shown on the approved preliminary plat.
-We are now requesting to rezoning 1.54 acres of this property from R-A to NC in exchange for the same amount of property out of lot 70 as well as a small piece to the north, owned by the City of Fayetteville, to be rezoned from NC to R-A as shown on the attached Rezoning submittal.
+We are now requesting to rezoning 1.54 acres of this property from R-A to NC.
 Once rezoned we can then add those lots back to the Final Plat.